jack23247/adcd-makedist/README.md

 > *Caveat*
 >
-> `makedist` is intended as a tool for mainframe hobbyists, not for software
-pirates: thus, this repository does not contain the disk images required to use this software, as they are property of IBM.
+> `makedist` is intended as a tool for mainframe hobbyists, not for software pirates: thus, this repository does not contain the disk images required to use this software, as they are property of IBM.
-> Before using this script you should understand that OS/390 ADCD is not licensed to run on anything other than a P/390 or an R/390 system, and running the distribution derived from this script constitutes a violation of IBM's license agreement.
+> Before using this script you should understand that the ADCDs supported by `makedist` are not licensed to run on anything other than a P/390 or an R/390 system, and running the distribution derived from this script constitutes a violation of IBM's license agreement.

 ## Files

-- `v1r2/` - Files specific to the V1R2 distribution
+- `cnf/` - Configuration files for Hercules
-    - `hercules.cnf` - Translation of `DEVMAP.NME` from the OS/390 V1R2 ADCD disk image set
+    - `os390_v1r2.cnf` - Translation of `DEVMAP.NME` from the OS/390 V1R2 ADCD disk image set
-- `v2r10/` - Files specific to the V2R10 distribution
-	- `hercules.cnf` - Translation of `DEVMAP.NME` from the OS/390 V2R10 ADCD disk image set
+	- `os390_v2r10.cnf` - Translation of `DEVMAP.NME` from the OS/390 V2R10 ADCD disk image set
 - `makedist.sh` - The main script that checks the images' checksums and performs the conversion
 - `README.md` - This file